 Step 5: Fill the Selection

-Final Step: Blur Background
+Final Step: Blur the Background

-How to Blur Text and Faces
+How to Blur Text and Faces in Photoshop

 Step 4: Adjust the radius until the entire face or text is blurred out.